 The pattern was added to your Sewing Patterns.

-Check out our best collection of free easy sewing patterns by downloading your free copy of Sewing for Beginners: Learn How to Sew with 8 Sewing Tutorials
+Check out our best collection of free easy sewing patterns by downloading your free copy of How to Sew Leggings: 8 Sewing Patterns and Tutorials

 How to Choose a Sewing Machine: What to Look For

 When it comes to choosing a sewing machine, it's good to know the basics - like the parts of a sewing machine and how it works - before you take the leap and make a big investment.
 After all, not all sewing machines are created equal, and it's important to know what's what before plopping down a pile of cash on a machine.

 When choosing a sewing machine, you should choose a machine with good weight, a solid straight stitch, and an overall product that can stand the test of time.
 How exactly do you do that?